Thypoch 28mm f1.4 Product Shot on the Leica M11

 Thypoch 28mm f1.4 vs Other Options I Own

-Thypoch also has a new 28mm f2.8 Ksana pancake lens that I haven’t tried yet, but it looks fairly similar to the tiny Brightin Star 28mm f2.8, but with a little built-in hood.
+Thypoch also has a Thypoch Eureka 28mm f2.8 pancake lens that I haven’t tried yet, but it looks fairly similar to the tiny Brightin Star 28mm f2.8, but with a little built-in hood.
 Now, I love that Brightin Star as a super-compact pancake, but my problem with it is that the front element is so exposed that it constantly collects fingerprints.
 Also, I tend to accidentally move the aperture ring too much.
 It looks like the Thypoch Ksana 28mm f2.8 solves this problem at the cost of a slightly larger size.
 I’ll definitely try to grab a copy in the future, considering how well the Thypoch Ksana 21mm f3.5 performed as a pancake.

 I also had the Voigtlander 28mm f2 Type-II Black Paint for a bit.
 Even though it’s an f2 lens, it really only delivers acceptable performance at f2.8.
 If you consider it an f2.8 lens, it’s also a lot of fun.
 And there is a Voigtlander 28mm f1.5 lens that looks promising, but you don’t get a .7m haptic click or the fun depth-of-field scale.